globocom/functions-sandbox/README.md

 Backstage Functions is an Open Source serverless framework.
 Behind the courtains, it uses **functions-sandbox**.

-**functions-sandbox** is the engine behind [Backstage Functions](https://github.com/backstage/functions) and executes code in isolation.
+**functions-sandbox** is the engine behind [Backstage Functions](https://github.com/backstage/functions) and executes code in isolation (a sandbox).
 It could be used for both run code in production as well as test the deployed functions (before they are deployed, hopefully).

 ## Example of usage